Jacob Rees-Mogg Slammed as “Hypocrite” Over £17,000 Severance Pay for 7 Weeks

-Sir Jacob Rees-Mogg, the former minister and outspoken Conservative MP, has been labeled a “hypocrite” for accepting nearly £17,000 in severance pay for just seven weeks of work during his brief tenure as business secretary.
-This move has drawn criticism as Rees-Mogg had previously advocated for cutting redundancy pay for civil servants.
+Sir Jacob Rees-Mogg has been blasted as a “hypocrite” after cashing in nearly £17,000 in severance pay for just seven weeks as business secretary.
+Critics say his payout stinks, especially since he pushed for slashing redundancy pay for civil servants.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.